 There may be occasions when it is necessary or reasonable to deviate from the published complaints procedure.
-The policy in force at the time of the original formal Stage 1 complaint will be relevant through all stages of the trust's complaints process, unless there is good reason to move to a newer policy version, as determined by the Chief Executive.
+The policy in force at the time of the original formal Stage 1 complaint will be relevant through all stages of the trust's complaints process, unless there is good reason to move to a newer policy version, as determined by the Chief Executive, Chair of Trustees or Panel Hearing Chair.
 In cases of any deviation, the complainant will be kept informed and reasons for the deviation explained.